Carreau/talks/2017-08-13-pybay/pybay.md

 --

-Have **good** error messages telling how to fix things, nto why.
+Have **good** error messages telling how to fix things, not why it failed.
-  - Upgrade pip , or
+  - Upgrade pip, or
   - pin with `ipython<6`

   (or compatible with: `ipython~=5.1` )